Phoenix-ComputerCraft/phoenix-computercraft.github.io/libsystem/framebuffer.md

 4. `w`: The width of the framebuffer
 5. `h`: The height of the framebuffer
 6. `visible`: Whether the window should be visible upon creation (optional)
+7. `transparency`: Whether the window should support transparency (i.e. replaces space colors with the color behind it) (optional)

 ### Return Values
 The new framebuffer object